ARM-software/lisa/README.md

 # A word about the future

-We are currently working on revamping and streamlining a good chunk of LISA, which will of course break some things.
+A revamped and streamlined version of LISA is available under the 'next' branch (https://github.com/ARM-software/lisa/tree/next).
+Active development is moving towards that branch, so while we'll accept small fixes to LISA/master until we feel confident it is time to flip the switch, any other kind of pull requests should be sent against LISA/next.

 In short, this what you should expect to see:
-* Complete redo of our test classes (LisaTest & Executor) - see this [WIP branch](https://github.com/valschneider/lisa/commits/tests/executor-rework)
+* Complete redo of our test classes (LisaTest & Executor)
 * Various clean ups of LISA internals (e.g. TestEnv)
 * Migration to Python3
 * Documentation overhaul (as in, not just bare docstrings)

-We are aiming for an external release by November.
-This should take the form of a 'next' branch in this repository.
-After some transition period (say 6 months), we'll update 'master' to this 'next' branch.

 # Introduction